 Eggs separated from dung samples were used for DNA extraction using a commercial stool DNA extraction kit.

-Amplification of β-tubulin was done in a final volume of 25 µl using primers Pn1- 5’ GGC AAA TAT GTC CCA CGT GC3’ and Pn2- 5’ GAT CAG CAT TCA GCT GTC CA3’, each 1.5 µl, 12.5µl Red dye mix, 7.0 µl DNA template and 2.5 µl of nuclease-free water.
-PCR reaction was carried out on a gradient thermo cycler (Eppendorf) with initial denaturation at 94oC for 3 min, followed by 36 cycles (denaturation 94oC for 55 sec, annealing 57oC for 55 sec and extension 72oC for 55 sec) with the final extension at 72oC for 10 min and the PCR products were visualized after gel electrophoresis using Gel Doc system.
+Amplification of β-tubulin was done in a final volume of 25 µL using primers Pn1- 5’ GGC AAA TAT GTC CCA CGT GC3’ and Pn2- 5’ GAT CAG CAT TCA GCT GTC CA3’, each 1.5 µL, 12.5µL Red dye mix, 7.0 µL DNA template, and 2.5 µL of nuclease-free water.
+PCR reaction was carried out on a gradient thermo cycler (Eppendorf) with initial denaturation at 94oC for 3 min, followed by 36 cycles (denaturation 94oC for 55 sec, annealing 57oC for 55 sec, and extension 72oC for 55 sec) with the final extension at 72oC for 10 min and the PCR products were visualized after gel electrophoresis using the Gel Doc system.

-Nested PCR was performed using amplicons of β tubulin as DNA template in a final volume of 25 µl with primers (10 pm/ µl) F Pn3-GGA ACA ATG GAC TCT GTT CG 3’ and R Pn4-GGG AAT CGA AGG CAG GTC GT 3’ each 1.5 µl, 12.5 µl Red dye mix, 3.0 µl DNA Template and 6.5 µl nuclease free water.
+Nested PCR was performed using amplicons of β-tubulin as DNA template in a final volume of 25 µL with primers (10 pm/ µL) F Pn3-GGA ACA ATG GAC TCT GTT CG 3’ and R Pn4-GGG AAT CGA AGG CAG GTC GT 3’ each 1.5 µL, 12.5 µL Red dye mix, 3.0 µL DNA Template and 6.5 µL nuclease free water.
 PCR reaction was carried out on a Gradient Thermo cycler.
 PCR cyclic profiles and visualization were similar to β tubulin amplification.

-Coproculture revealed predominantly Haemonchus contortus larvae.
+Coproculture revealed predominantly Haemonchus contortus larvae (a brief description of Haemonchus larva, by stating their morphological features as extrapolated on an Atlas will be of help.
+This is to validate that the helminths under study is Haemonchus species; otherwise, questions will be raised on other species of strongyle group, because this field scenario is not a monoinfection.).
 Hence, this allele-specific PCR was done to detect the resistant and susceptible alleles of H. contortus.
 Reaction was performed using different sets of primers for resistant and susceptible alleles.

-Amplicons of Nested PCR were used as a DNA template for this allele-specific PCR with the following published primer sequences (Silvestre and Humbert, 2000)
+Amplicons of Nested PCR were used as a DNA template for this allele-specific PCR with the following published primer sequences (Silvestre and Humbert, 2000):

 Ph 1-5’ GGA ACG ATG GAC TCC TTT CG 3’